ezcatdb/clinicalcorpus-guidelines/merged.md

 <h1 style="font-size:32px">Events</h1>

-The events can be categorized into reaction events and other events such as interactions, which will be described below.
+The events will be described below.

 {% assign sorted = site.event | sort: 'order' %}
 {% for i in sorted %}